mtakaki/cachet-url-monitor/README.md

 ```

 - **endpoints**, the configuration about the URL/Urls that will be monitored.
     - **name**, The name of the component.
-This is now mandatory so we can distinguish the logs for each URL being monitored.
+This is now mandatory (since 0.6.0) so we can distinguish the logs for each URL being monitored.
     - **url**, the URL that is going to be monitored. *mandatory*
     - **method**, the HTTP method that will be used by the monitor. *mandatory*
     - **header**, client header passed to the request.
 Remove if you do not want to pass a header.